hieuhdh/deuteri/_posts/2020-12-15-[Crypto]-Rot-X.md

   Epilogue
 </h1>

 After what I have shared above, I hope it will be of some help to readers.
-If you have any questions or comments, you can contact me <a href="https://hieuhdh.github.io/deuteri/" style="text-decoration: none; color:blue" >here</a>.
+If you have any questions or comments, you can contact me <a href="https://hieuhdh.github.io/deuteri/" style="text-decoration: none; color:#bb86fc" >here</a>.
 {: .notice}

 <br>